jnear/cs202-compiler-construction/homework/hw2.md

 Implement a random expression generator that generates correct expressions.
-Write a function called `randomTest` which generates 100 test cases and tests that your compiler generates correct solutions for them.
+Write a function called `randomTest` which generates 100 test cases and runs your compiler on them.

 **Note**: if you are an undergraduate student, and you solve the challenge exercise for extra credit, please note this in a comment at